 While Hollywood tells us it’s romantic to be persistent, that doesn’t make it a fact.
-If she hasn’t taken you up on any of your first three offers, she’s not going to on the 20th either.
+If she hasn’t given you her number online the first three offers, she’s not going to on the 20th either.

 Rather than frustrate both yourself and her, put the ball in her court and leave it be.
 If she’s bailed at the last second on three consecutive dates then you might want to go with something like this: